lbl-srg/modelica-buildings-templates/docs/more/nomenclature.md

 :::tip
 The naming conventions used for variables representing quantities (such as `T` for temperature) should be used in component names (typically sensors) for the sake of concision.

-For instance a sensor for supply air temperature should be named `TAirSup` instead of `senTemAirSup`.
+For example, a sensor for supply air temperature should be named `TAirSup` instead of `senTemAirSup`.
 :::

 ### Various